otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

         (institution) => institution.id === Number(id)
     )

-    // Check if person does exist
+    // Check if institution does exist
     if (!institution) {
         return res
             .status(404)
             .json({ success: false, msg: `No institution with the id ${id}` }) }

-    // If person does exist, delete it const newInstitution = institutions.filter(
+    // If institution does exist, delete it const newInstitution = institutions.filter(
         (institution) => institution.id !== Number(id)
     )